 In the Gold beach sector in Normandy, Bayeux was the main objective of the British troops on June 6th, 1944.
 Patrols were sent to Bayeux via the north eastern suburbs.
 British troops entered Bayeux, handed out cigarettes and promised to return the next day.
 When they did, Bayeux and Saint-Vigor-le-Grand were liberated without fighting.
 Bayeux suffered no damage and became the first French town to be liberated in World War II.
 7 days later, on June 14th, General de Gaulle made his first speech on liberated French soil.

-More on World War IIContinue to 7 of 9 below.
+More on World War II

 07 of 09